On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Theoretical Model

 \subsection{The \ash~model}

 In this subsection, we expand on the new updates to the \ash\,model.
-First, we give a brief summary of the model; the reader is urged to consult \citetalias{Menon2024} for a more detailed discussion.
+First, we give a brief summary of the model; we refer the reader to \citetalias{Menon2024} for a more detailed discussion.